 CHRIS 180 Celebrates Most Successful Capital Campaign in Organization’s 37-Year History: Over $15 Million Raised

-On Saturday night, at their annual CHRIStal Ball, CHRIS 180 announced the success of their Turning Point Capital Campaign, a three-year, $15 million effort to double the organization’s footprint by 2020.
-The campaign’s success was thanks to the steady and admirable efforts of an all-star capital campaign committee and CHRIS 180’s tenacious CEO of 30 years, Kathy Colbenson.
+In August 2018, at their annual CHRIStal Ball, CHRIS 180 announced the success of their Turning Point Capital Campaign, a three-year, $15 million effort to double the organization’s footprint by 2020.
+The campaign’s success was thanks to the steady and admirable efforts of an all-star capital campaign committee and CHRIS 180’s tenacious CEO of more than 30 years, Kathy Colbenson.
 Nonetheless, guests at the Ball were thrilled at the revelation.
 The generous support of the community for CHRIS 180 along with the moving testimonies of current and former beneficiaries were highlights of the evening.

 Early donors to the campaign included foundation gifts from The Kendeda Fund, The Joseph B. Whitehead Foundation, and The James M. Cox Foundation, and corporate support from Delta Air Lines and Georgia-Pacific.
 The Campaign Committee was comprised of community and business leaders and chaired by Cyril Turner (retired Delta Air Lines executive) and C. David Moody, Jr. (founder and CEO of C.D.
 Moody Construction).
 Colbenson thanked supporters of the campaign:

 “We are eternally grateful to the campaign committee, to the leadership, to the foundation community, to the corporate community, and to the individuals who stepped forward to make this success possible.”